gm-m/alias-search/README.md

 ## Getting Started

 1. Download the extension files from the repository.
 2. Open your browser's extension management page (e.g., `chrome://extensions` for Chrome).
 3. Enable "Developer mode" (usually found in the top right corner).
 4. Click on "Load unpacked" and select the folder containing the extension files.
 5. Open the extension settings to add your preferred search aliases.

-6. Use the search input to quickly access your jliases while browsing.
+6. Use the search input to quickly access your aliases while browsing.